i

 Doedicurus appearance

-It was covered in a large, dome-shaped carapace and had a powerful, clubbed tail armed with spikes, which it used for defense.
+It was covered in a large, dome-shaped carapace and had a powerful, clubbed tail armed with spikes, which it used for defence.

 Where did Doedicurus live?